 - Oxycodone – This semi-synthetic drug goes by the brand names Percocet and Oxycontin.

 - Fentanyl – It is highly addictive and produced synthetically.
 If prescribed, it usually is done so as a transdermal patch.

 While many of these drugs start as legal prescriptions, another illicit drug falls into this category as well: Heroin.

 Heroin is a highly addictive opiate made from morphine.
 Heroin can be injected, sniffed, snorted or smoked.

 Family members should familiarize themselves with the street names of heroin, so loved ones cannot sneak these terms past them:

 – Black tar

 – Chinese H

 – White dynamite

-Using opiates for even a short amount of time can lead to an addiction.
+Using opiates for even a short amount of time can lead to an addiction and abuse.
 While anyone is at risk for opiate addiction, your loved one’s personal history and length of time using opioids can play a role.